-First, we consider the case where $\alpha$ is the rotor routing process.
-Let $S$ be any element of $\text{Div}^0(G)$ that has a nonnegative number of chips away from $v$ and $S'$ be an element of $\text{Div}^0(G)$ that is equivalent to $S$ as an element of $\text{Pic}^0(G)$ and has a nonnegative number of chips away from $w$.
+\begin{proof} First, we consider the case where $\alpha$ is the rotor routing process.
+Let $S$ be any element of $\text{Div}^0(G)$ that has a nonnegative number of chips away from $v$.
+Let $S'$ be an element of $\text{Div}^0(G)$ that is equivalent to $S$ as an element of $\text{Pic}^0(G)$ and has a nonnegative number of chips away from $w$.

 We need to show that for any spanning tree $T \in \Tau(G)$, we have $r_v(S,T) = r_w(S',T)$.
 We can begin our evaluation of each of these rotor routing torsors by performing rotor routing on $G_v$ and $G_w$ until all vertices in $G \setminus G'$ have no chips on them.
 Because $S$ and $S'$ are in the same sandpile equivalence class, and because the rotors in $G_v$ and $G_w$ will always point towards $v$ and $w$ respectively, the resulting portions of the spanning tree outside of $G'$ is the same with either basepoint.
 Furthermore, if a chip ever leaves $G'$ during rotor routing (say WLOG that it enters $G_v$), then this happens because the rotor at $v$ rotates into $G_v$.
 For the chip to return to $G'$ (which must happen eventually), the rotor at $v$ must keep spinning until it returns to an edge in $G'$.
 This drops one chip across each edge in $G_v$ incident to $v$.
 The effect of this rotation is the same as firing $v$ in the subgraph $G_v$ which has no effect on the resulting tree.
 By Theorem \ref{bigone}, we know that $r_v = r_w$ when we restrict to $\ribs$ and the above analysis shows that this is also true on $\rib$.